Skip to content

 Gather Your Documentation

-Compile your existing security policies, acceptable use policies, data protection procedures, network diagrams, asset registers, and any previous audit reports.
-If you don’t have these documents, that’s a finding in itself — and a starting point for improvement.
+Pull together your security policies, data protection procedures, network diagrams, asset registers and any previous audit reports.
+Missing documents?
+That is a finding in itself — and a good starting point.

 Identify Key Stakeholders

-Ensure your IT team, department heads, and any third-party vendors are aware of the audit and available for interviews.
-The auditor will need to speak with people who understand how systems are actually used day-to-day.
+Make sure your IT team, department heads and key vendors know the audit is happening.
+The auditor needs to speak with people who understand how systems are actually used.

 Review Access Controls

-Check that user access levels are current and appropriate.
-Remove accounts for former employees, disable unused service accounts, and ensure multi-factor authentication is enabled wherever possible.
+Review who has access to what.
+Remove accounts for former employees, disable unused service accounts and enable multi-factor authentication wherever possible.

 Update and Patch Systems